stats60/stats60.github.io/resources/index.md

 ## Resources
+The main two resources for this class are:
+- *Statistical Thinking for the 21st Century*, [online textbook](https://statsthinking21.github.io/statsthinking21-core-site/).
+- *Statistical Thinking for the 21st Century*, [R Companion](https://statsthinking21.github.io/statsthinking21-R-site/).

+These two references should be your go-to material.
+You will also be offered extra credit for submitting corrections or suggestions to the online textbooks.
-Here are just a few curated resources that should be helpful for the course.
+If you would like to go further, here are just a few curated resources that should be helpful for the course.

 ### Resources for learning statistics
 - [OpenIntro Statistics](https://www.openintro.org/stat/textbook.php)